What is Meditation

 The challenge lies not in the act of thinking itself but in the clutter of incessant, often unproductive chatter that we superimpose upon our foundational cognitive layer.
 This acknowledgment is not a call for the abandonment of thought but an invitation to sift through the mental noise, to return to the immediacy and purity of our initial emotional responses.
 In doing so, we pave the way for a more harmonious integration of thought and feeling, where each serves its purpose without encumbering the other.

 To be able to feel oneself uncompromisingly and almost storylessly acceptant in all life situations creates spontaneous meditation...
 One becomes meditated in and by one's acceptance of oneself and others, an acceptance that connects the inner and outer person in emotional dialogue.
 In this sense, one could call Meditation sensed self-honesty, an inner emotional honesty, where the one who is oneself effortlessly becomes meditated by and in oneself.
+Does this sound hairy?
+What I mean to say is that spontaneous meditation can only happen in self-honesty.

 THE WOUND OF PRESENCE